anoma/nspec/docs/arch/node/engines/wall_clock_environment.juvix.md

 ## Overview

-The wall clock environment maintains the current time state and provides an axiom for updating the time.
+The Local Wall Clock Engine provides and keeps track of a local time.

 ## Mailbox states